Gender Policy Research Program

 Our monthly newsletter features student, faculty, and staff spotlights, events and community building opportunities, research, funding, and work opportunities, and more.

-The new GPRP blog features the latest news on GPRP, community building and networking opportunities, and writing from gender policy scholars across the University.
+The GPRP blog features the latest news on GPRP, community building and networking opportunities, and writing from gender policy scholars across the University.

 Research Promotion & Dissemination